 Thrombocytopenia is a condition in which you have a low blood platelet count.
 Platelets (thrombocytes) are colorless blood cells that help blood clot.
 Platelets stop bleeding by clumping and forming plugs in blood vessel injuries.

-Thrombocytopenia often occurs as a result of a separate disorder, such as leukemia or an immune system problem.
+Thrombocytopenia might occur as a result of a bone marrow disorder such as leukemia or an immune system problem.
 Or it can be a side effect of taking certain medications.
 It affects both children and adults.

-Thrombocytopenia may be mild and cause few signs or symptoms.
-In rare cases, the number of platelets may be so low that dangerous internal bleeding occurs.
+Thrombocytopenia can be mild and cause few signs or symptoms.
+In rare cases, the number of platelets can be so low that dangerous internal bleeding occurs.
 Treatment options are available.